- How do I schedule a visit?

 - What are the application deadlines?

-The Adler School employs a rolling admission process.
+Adler University employs a rolling admission process.
 Because most programs fill quickly, we encourage you to begin the application process early.
 While we accept applications throughout the year, the doctoral program priority deadline is February 15th.